rackerlabs/design-system/_component_design/chips.md

 The default chip is a single circle that contains a preview of the item the chip represents.
 The preview can consist of the following:

-- letters to indicate the name
+- Letters to indicate the name
-- an image to indicate a user
+- An image to indicate a user
-- a product icon to indicate the type of device
+- A product icon to indicate the type of device

 {% endcolumn %}